olsner/synsedizer/README.md

 * `s N`: Sleeps for N cycles while outputting synsedized samples before reading the next command from the input.

-  For example, `s mmmmmmmm` with a 8kHz sample rate will sleep for 1 second.
+  For example, `s 8000` with a 8kHz sample rate will sleep for 1 second.
   The sleep command determines the note and rest lengths by spacing out the note on and off commands.